 5 Reasons Why Bold Leaders Are Remarkably Successful, LaRae Quy

 Why It Is So Hard to Be an Authentic Leader, Bill George

 Have the Courage to Be Direct, Harvard Business Review Blog Network

 How I Got My Team To Fail More, Harvard Business Review Blog Network

-Why You Should Write an Annual Failure Report, The Build Network
+Why You Should Write an Annual Failure Report, Inc.

 How to Kickstart Your Company’s Idea Market, Inc.